• Skip to primary navigation

 After your milk comes in

-• At least three yellow 50p coin sized poos in each 24 hours are a sign he’s getting enough milk.
+- At least three yellow 50p coin sized poos in each 24 hours are a sign they’re getting enough milk.

-• Encourage a sleepy baby to feed actively 10 to 12 times in 24 hours.
-Hold him more and encourage latching on when awake and during periods of light sleep.
+- Encourage a sleepy baby to feed actively 10 to 12 times in 24 hours.
+Hold them more and encourage latching on when awake and during periods of light sleep.

 Give only your milk

-• Giving formula milk or other liquids reduces your milk production and may trigger allergies.
+- Giving infant formula or other liquids reduces your milk production and may trigger allergies.

-• As well as affecting your milk production, bottles or dummies can confuse your baby’s sucking technique and make him reluctant to breastfeed.
+- As well as affecting your milk production, bottles or dummies can confuse your baby’s sucking technique and make them reluctant to breastfeed.
 See Dummies & Breastfeeding for more about this.

-• If a supplement is needed, try using a spoon, flexible feeding cup or syringe.
+- If a supplement is needed, try using a spoon, flexible feeding cup or syringe.
+Our article here may help with ideas of how to give your baby any extra milk: My baby needs more milk.

 Night feeds are important

-• Your baby will need to breastfeed during the night to ensure he takes in enough milk.
+- Your baby will need to breastfeed during the night to ensure they take in enough milk.

 Get to know and enjoy your baby

-You will soon learn what he needs and enjoys.
-The easiest way to care for a newborn baby is to accept and meet his need for closeness.
-Dads and partners can enjoy closeness too —by cuddling, changing, bathing or carrying baby in a sling.
+You will soon learn what they need and enjoy.
+The easiest way to care for a newborn baby is to accept and meet their need for closeness.
+Other family members can enjoy closeness too —by cuddling, changing, bathing or carrying baby in a sling.

 The responsibility of looking after a baby 24 hours a day can be quite overwhelming at first.
 Try to relax—soon you will find gentle patterns emerging.
 You can then build on these patterns, creating a daily rhythm to suit you both.
 Read more about Rhythms and Routines.